Skip to content

 def calculate_ndvi(optical: xr.Dataset) -> xr.Dataset:

-"""Calculate NDVI from an xarray Dataset containing spectral bands.
+"""Calculate NDVI (Normalized Difference Vegetation Index) from spectral bands.

 Args: